 Structures of several important aminoglycoside antibiotics.
 Ring II is 2-deoxystreptamine.
 The resemblance between kanamycin and amikacin and between gentamicin, netilmicin, and tobramycin can be seen.
 The circled numerals on the kanamycin molecule indicate points of attack of plasmid-mediated bacterial transferase enzymes that can inactivate this drug. ①, ②, and ③, acetyltransferase; ④, phosphotransferase; ⑤, adenylyltransferase.
 Amikacin is resistant to modification at ②, ③, ④, and ⑤.

 The mode of action of streptomycin has been studied far more closely than that of other aminoglycosides, but they probably all act similarly.
 Aminoglycosides are irreversible inhibitors of protein synthesis, but the precise mechanism for bactericidal activity is not known.
 The initial event is passive diffusion via porin channels across the outer membrane (see Figure 43–3).
 Drug is then actively transported across the cell membrane into the cytoplasm by an oxygen-dependent process.
-The transmembrane electrochemical gradient supplies the energy for this process, and transport is coupled to a proton ...
+The transmembrane electrochemical gradient supplies the energy for this process, and transport is coupled to a proton pump.
+Low ...